ImageWriters.

 Typically, a plug-in will implement this method using code

-such as return new MyImageWriter(this)
+such as return new MyImageWriter(this).

-method implements an equivalence relation
+The equals method implements an equivalence relation

 on non-null object references: